Budhlada

 Budhlada is a municipal council located in the Mansa district of the state of Punjab, India.
 The area's main industry is agriculture, which provides the majority of employment opportunities in the region.
 The municipal council of Budhlada is divided into 19 wards, and regular elections are held every five years.
 It has held the status of a Class II Municipal Council since the 1950s.

 History

-Budha and Ladha were two real brothers who were khatri by caste.
-The village has got its name from the name of these two brothers.
-Some of the population of the village was of Majhbi and Ramdasia.
-Once a part of the state of Kaithal, it was punitively annexed along with the rest of that territory after not helping the British during the insurgency of 1857.
-The village later merged with Karnal District, one of the largest markets in East Punjab.
-The area was said to be a good area for the recruitment of military personnel, second only to Rohtak.
-Hawaldar Joginder Singh Datewas, a soldier recruited from Budhlada, was notably awarded the Ashoka Chakra.
+Residents of the village belonged to the Majhbi and Ramdasia communities, it was a part of the state of Kaithal.
+However, following their failure to assist the British during the 1857 insurgency, the village was annexed along with the rest of the territory.
+It later merged with Karnal District, a significant market in East Punjab, and was known for its suitability for the recruitment of military personnel, second only to Rohtak.
+One notable soldier recruited from Budhlada was Hawaldar Joginder Singh Datewas, who was awarded the Ashoka Chakra.